 This Italian bread is the go-to choice for crafting perfect sandwiches.
 Made with a blend of flour, salt, yeast, and water, ciabatta usually takes the form of flat loaves.
 A standout feature is its incorporation of olive oil—something that many breads, including sourdough, lack.

-Sourdough, on the other hand, can be shaped into round loaves.
-While it shares flour, salt, water, and yeast with ciabatta, it features a unique twist.
+Sourdough, on the other hand, while it shares flour, salt, water, and yeast with ciabatta, it features a unique twist.
 The yeast in sourdough is a living organism, created from a mixture of flour and water, that serves as the "starter" for the fermentation process.

 For a quick summary, here’s a comparison table of ciabatta vs sourdough: